thedarknative/thedarknative/README.md

 #### Now
-- :fire: Interested in DevOps, Cloud engineering and Machine Learning;
+- :fire: Interested in DevOps, Cloud engineering and Cyber Security;
-- :calendar: Looking for contributing to python based and cloud native open source projects
+- :calendar: Looking for contributing to golang based and cloud native open source projects

 #### Bio